1. RP is rare, but not ultra-thin

 |---|

-What is split here is the approximately $10.31B RP pipeline valuation.
-Within that pipeline layer, this report assumes: mutation-agnostic gene therapy / optogenetics 41%, genotype-specific replacement / editing 24%, cell therapy 16%, neuroprotection and maintenance drugs 13%, and BCI / implantable vision restoration 5%.
+What is split here is the approximately $9.06B RP R&D-capital / pipeline-value proxy.
+Within that pipeline layer, this report assumes: mutation-agnostic gene therapy / optogenetics 41%, genotype-specific replacement / editing 24%, cell therapy 16%, neuroprotection and maintenance drugs 13%, and BCI / implantable vision restoration 6%.

 Warmer colors indicate the core RP revenue stack; cooler colors represent later-stage restoration or supportive recovery layers.